top of page

 • The single RITHIM-PRAS application form will be used for CHIPER review, eliminating the need for a separate application.

-What changes for REBs in early 2023?
+What changes for REBs?

 • Post-secondary REBs will delegate their health research ethics reviews to CHIPER.

-What changes for Organizational Impact Reviews in early 2023?
+What changes for Organizational Impact Reviews?

 • Trustees retain the authority to approve DISCLOSURE of personal health information maintained by that Trustee (grant access and provide data).